Rushland Bois emitting vocal vibrations coast to coast all across the fruited plain behind the Golden EIB microphone.

 Of course, folks, there are ways to avoid the economic collapse.

-Of course there are, but not if Obama's re-elected.
+Of course, there are, but not if Obama's re-elected.

-If Obama's re-elected, and he continues on this course among many other things of the welfare state, but also in this this foolish uh green energy, the solar and wind.
+If Obama's re-elected and he continues on this course, among many other things of the welfare state, but also in this foolish green energy, the solar and wind, sorry, we're doomed if he continues this vendetta against fossil fuels, because that's our salvation.

 You look at what's going on in North Dakota.